Vistoria: A Multimodal System to Support Fictional Story Writing through Instrumental Text-Image Co-Editing: Appendix

-Building on this foundation, a variety of creativity support tools have incorporated visuals into different phases of writing.
-Planning-focused systems such as CCI, Sketchar, and CharacterMeet assist authors in character and world development, often through image-guided backgrounds or conversational refinement of characters~\cite{park2024character,long2024sketchar,qin2024charactermeet}.
+However, existing creativity-support systems largely leverage visuals in limited ways, focusing on inspiration, reference, or structural overview rather than enabling writers to directly manipulate visual narrative elements and align with text editing.
+Planning-focused systems such as CCI, Sketchar, and CharacterMeet assist authors in character and world development, through image-guided backgrounds or conversational refinement of characters~\cite{park2024character,10.1145/3677102,qin2024charactermeet}.
 Translation-focused tools like ScriptViz and Script2Screen aim to align textual composition with visual referents, either by retrieving reference visuals from movie databases~\cite{raoScriptVizVisualizationTool2024} or by synchronizing scriptwriting with audiovisual scene creation~\cite{wang2025script2screen}.
-Complexity management systems, for example, WhatIF~\cite{mishraWhatIFBranchedNarrative2025}, ClueCart~\cite{wang2025cluecart}, and PlotMap~\cite{wangPlotMapAutomatedLayout2024}, help writers maintain structural coherence by visualizing branched narratives, organizing narrative clues hierarchically, or integrating spatial layouts with textual plot structures.
+Complexity management systems, for example, WhatIF~\cite{mishraWhatIFBranchedNarrative2025}, ClueCart~\cite{ClueCartSupportingGame}, and PlotMap~\cite{wangPlotMapAutomatedLayout2024}, help writers maintain structural coherence by visualizing branched narratives, organizing narrative clues hierarchically, or integrating spatial layouts with textual plot structures.

-Despite these advances, visuals in prior systems remain peripheral: they serve primarily as references, scaffolds, or analytic overlays, rather than as co-equal, manipulable materials.
-This treatment constrains multimodal creative expression by limiting writers to either text-first workflows or loosely coupled visual aids~\cite{zhaoMakingWriteConnections2025}.
-To bridge this gap, our work introduces a system that treats visuals and text as fully integrated, co-editable artifacts, directly supporting the \textbf{planning} and \textbf{translating} phases of \textbf{fictional story writing} so that imagination can be externalized and refined seamlessly across both modalities.